 Percutaneous mitral valve repair with MitraClip® device is a new procedure to treat mitral regurgitation without cardiopulmonary bypass.
 The MitraClip® is inserted by a catheter through the femoral vein and guided to the left atrium.
 A transeptal puncture is performed and the device is positioned by grasping both leaflets of the mitral valve.
-Once the device is properly attached to the leaflets of the mitral valve the catheter is removed.
+Once the device is properly attached to the leaflets of the mitral valve.